 Or what about this amazing field of poppies!!
-We found it next to the highway and just had to stop.
+We found it next to the highway (near Blankenburg) and just had to stop.
 We actually visited the field twice, making dozens of pictures…

 The history of the Harz is clearly visible in its towns and villages.
 We were surprised by the beauty of medieval architecture (the half-timbered houses) in cities like Quedlinburg, Goslar and Wernigerode.
 We walked narrow cobblestone streets in the footsteps of knights, noble women, minstrels, and craftsmen.
 Surrounded by all those beautiful houses we felt to have stepped into another world.

 Luckily all these city centers, villages and streets are safeguarded as UNESCO World Heritage.
-More about these cities later on this blog.
+More about these cities elsewhere on this blog.